 Another remarkable hidden gem near Museumplein is the Zevenlandenhuizen, known as the Houses of Seven Countries in English.
 This is a pretty little street in Amsterdam with a seven houses, each represents a European country.

 One of the many things the Netherlands are known for is their lovely windmills.
 If you want to do more than simply gaze at one from the outside then you will want to visit the Molen van Sloten Windmill.

 The only windmill in south Amsterdam open to tourists, Molen van Sloten is a comfortable walk from the west end of Oud Zuid.
 It dates back to 1847 and still functions, with visitors able to take tours and observe demonstrations.

 Despite being one of the most upmarket regions in the city, this is also a great place to look for affordable accommodation.
 If you want to stay in one of the most desirable areas in Amsterdam whilst keeping to a tighter budget, stay in Oud Zuid.
 Of course, there are plenty of more luxury hotels to choose from too.

-Best places to stay in Oud-Zuid and Museum Quarter:
+Best places to stay in Amsterdam Museum Quarter for first-time tourists:

 - luxury ($$$): Conservatorium Hotel

 - mid-range ($$): Park Plaza Vondelpark Amsterdam